silver13/BoldClash-BWHOOP-B-03/INSTALL.md

 There is a bug involving flashing from Keil and this mcu, while workarounds are available, the current procedure avoids this by using the ST-Link Utility program instead for flashing.

 # Mac
+On mac the app on [this](https://silverware.simonernst.com/) page can be used.
+Replace the code folder with one from this repository.

+Or:
 Install gcc-arm-none-eabi compiler from it's [webpage](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
 Install openocd using [these](https://gnu-mcu-eclipse.github.io/openocd/install/#macos) instructions.

 For actual flashing, use the openocd linux lines, but you may have to adjust the paths to suit.
 [Example](https://www.rcgroups.com/forums/showpost.php?p=39031377&postcount=12778)